Comparing Targeted Therapy vs Immunotherapy: An Essential Guide

 The overall health of the patient, including their immune system function, can also influence the success of these therapies.
 Patients with stronger immune systems may respond better to immunotherapy.
 Similarly, those with fewer comorbidities may have better outcomes with targeted therapy.

-Side Effects and Disadvantages of Targeted Therapy and Immunotherapy
+Side Effects of Targeted Therapy and Immunotherapy

 Side Effects of Targeted Therapy

 Another significant drawback of targeted therapies is the development of resistance by cancer cells.
-This can happen when the target itself changes and the therapy is no longer able to interact with it, or when cancer cells find alternative ways to grow that do not depend on the target.
+This can happen when the target itself changes and the treatment is no longer able to interact with it, or when cancer cells find alternative ways to grow that do not depend on the target.

 Side Effects of Immunotherapy

-Unlike targeted therapy, immunotherapy works by stimulating the body’s immune system to fight cancer.
-As a result, the side effects of immunotherapy can often resemble symptoms of the flu, including fever, fatigue, and body aches.
+Side effects of immunotherapy can often resemble symptoms of the flu, including fever, fatigue, and body aches.
 More serious side effects can include inflammation in the lungs, liver, and other organs.

 Managing Side Effects and Improving Quality of Life